-The development of a spiritual life is central to the culture of Pope Francis High School.
+The development of a spiritual life is central to the culture of Pope Francis Preparatory School.
 Prayer opens and closes every school day and begins every class, meeting, assembly, event and athletic competition.
 At least once a month, the entire school comes together for community prayer.
 This may include Mass, a paraliturgical service, living Rosary, the Stations of the Cross, or some form of worship.
 During Advent and Lent, there are daily prayer services in the chapel, and the entire student body has the opportunity to participate in the Sacrament of Reconciliation.

-Every Pope Francis High School student is required to take a religious studies class each semester.
+Every Pope Francis Preparatory School student is required to take a religious studies class each semester.
 Prayer is an integral part of these classes.
 Students learn the value of prayer in their lives through the practice of Lectio Divina, meditation, contemplation, music, journaling, traditional prayers and service.